Mexico's President May Raffle Off Official Plane — And Mexicans Find It Hilarious

 One spoof, set to a catchy cumbia beat, makes fun of the whole saga with the chorus posing the question on everyone's mind: What would you do if you won the plane?

 That burning question has lit up the Internet.
-There are drawings of the aircraft converted into a huge taco truck, living quarters for the whole extended family, or making it into one of Mexico's ubiquitous public minibuses.
+There are drawings of the aircraft converted into a huge taco truck, living quarters for a whole extended family, or one of Mexico's ubiquitous public minibuses.

 Some excellent ideas for if you win Mexico’s presidential plane lottery via @eldeforma. #AvionPresidencial #SiMeGanoElAvion 😅😒 pic.twitter.com/vUfapjqObq— Erin C. O'Reilly 🌐 (@ecoreilles) January 18, 2020